ghieth98/AirBnB_clone/README.md

 | ```<class>.update(<ID>, <dictionary representation>)```  | Updates an objects based on a dictionary representation of attribute names and values

 # General Execution
-Your shell should work like this in interactive mode:
+Your shell should work like this in an interactive mode:
 ```
 $ ./console.py
 (hbnb) help